Online Mediation Supports Resolution of Family Issues

 Mediation and Power

-Generally, I prefer to meet with all parties together to discuss what to expect from mediation and to get a feel for whether we are a good fit to work together.
-It is important that all parties have confidence in the integrity and neutrality of the mediator.
-If, for any reason, the “fit” does not seem to be present, and a party does not wish to proceed, I would gladly refer you to other local mediators.
+Generally, I prefer to speak with individual parties by phone first, and then meet online with all parties together to discuss what to expect from mediation and to get a feel for whether we are a good fit to work together.
+It is important that all parties have confidence in my integrity and my neutrality.
+If for any reason, the “fit” does not seem to be present, and a party does not wish to proceed, I will gladly refer you to other family mediators.